 - Prevent and manage vaginitis in women

-- Lower possibility of premature labor in pregnant women
+- Lower the possibility of premature labor in pregnant women

-- Lower risk for recurrent bladder and ear infections
+- Lower the risk for recurrent bladder and ear infections

 - Improve and prevent chronic diarrhea

 In my opinion, the many health benefits of probiotics cannot be stressed enough.
-Chronic stress, unhealthy diet, contaminated food and water, rounds of antibiotics as well as numerous other factors can alter that delicate balance between the good and bad microorganisms that reside in your intestinal tract.
-While supplementing with foods that contain probiotics is always a good idea, some people will not get the full benefits because of an already impaired digestive tract.
-For the reasons above, I highly recommend including high quality probiotics every day.
+I find that the daily use of a highly effective probiotic and prebiotic supplement is instrumental in overall good health and well-being.
+I’ve seen this both personally and with clients.
+Chronic stress, unhealthy diet, contaminated food and water, rounds of antibiotics, and numerous other factors can alter that delicate balance between the good and bad microorganisms that reside in your intestinal tract.
+While supplementing with foods that contain probiotics is always an excellent idea, some people will not get the full benefits because of an already impaired digestive tract.
+For the reasons above, I highly recommend including high-quality probiotics in your health regimen every day.
 See 12 Reasons Why You Should Take Probiotics Everyday.

 S. Khalesi, J. Sun, N. Buys, R. Jayasinghe.
 Effect of Probiotics on Blood Pressure: A Systematic Review and Meta-Analysis of Randomized, Controlled Trials.
 Hypertension, 2014; DOI: 10.1161/HYPERTENSIONAHA.114.03469

 American Heart Association.
 “Eating probiotics regularly may improve your blood pressure.”
 ScienceDaily.
 ScienceDaily, 21 July 2014.